lengagne/braccio_simulation/README.md

-You can test your installation by downloading and playing the following bag : https://forge.clermont-universite.fr/attachments/download/13770/Challenge1_fail_and_grasping.bag
+You can test your installation by downloading and playing the following bag (for the Challenge1) https://forge.clermont-universite.fr/attachments/download/13770/Challenge1_fail_and_grasping.bag

+You should have the following simulation :